h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 Creating the H2O Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We strongly recommended running H2O as a StatefulSet on a Kubernetes cluster.
+We strongly recommended running H2O as a `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`__ on a Kubernetes cluster.
 Treating H2O nodes as stateful ensures that:

 - H2O nodes are treated as a single unit.
 They will be brought up and down gracefully and together.
 - No attempts will be made by a K8S healthcheck to restart individual H2O nodes in case of an error.
 - The cluster will be restared as a whole (if required).
 - Persistent storages and volumes associated with the StatefulSet of H2O nodes will not be deleted once the cluster is brought down.

-There are official H2O Docker images available in Docker hub: ``h2oai/h2o-open-source-k8s:<tagname>``.
-Please make sure to replace the ``<tagname>``
-placeholder below with a valid tag, e.g. ``latest`` for latest release or ``nightly`` for bleeding-edge.
-For more information, please visit the official `H2O Docker Hub Page <https://hub.docker.com/r/h2oai/h2o-open-source-k8s>`__.

 .. code:: bash